+A herniated disc mattress is a specialized sleep surface that is used to treat pathological disc conditions and general back pain symptoms.
 There is an expansive range of possible solutions for finding herniated disc relief while sleeping and many companies market their products as being back pain friendly in an effort to gain your hard earned consumer dollar.

+This essay will seek to uncover if any special mattress may offer real benefits to herniated disc patients compared to a traditional innerspring sleep product.
 We will investigate a variety of mattresses and detail the pros and cons of each, helping patients to decide if they should buy a new bed or save their money for a more effective therapy modality.

-Herniated Disc Mattress / Traditional
+Traditional Herniated Disc Mattress

-Traditional inner spring mattress designs are still the most popular choice amongst back pain sufferers.
+Traditional inner spring mattress designs are still the most popular choice among back pain sufferers.
 Orthopedic mattresses often command premium prices and a quality set of bedding is certainly a pricey investment for any person.

 Traditional sets come in a selection of firmnesses and amenities, including pillow-top and custom sizes.
 The downside to traditional bedding is its bulky size and inflexible frame.
-This can make moving a large bedding set very difficult, especially if the room is placed upstairs or is only accessible through a smaller than normal doorway or hallway.
+This can make moving a large bedding set very difficult, especially if the room is placed upstairs or is only accessible through a smaller-than-normal doorway or hallway.